pjtunstall/pjtunstall/README.md

 An asterisk after the name denotes a 01Founders project.

-(See pinned repos below for a quick sample.)
+(If you're viewing this on my GitHub [profile](https://github.com/pjtunstall), scroll down to pinned repos for a quick sample.)

 ## Rust